Huang Sian Teh

 Huang Sian Teh (黃善德 (N̂g Siān-tek, Huáng Shàndé); March 15, 1919 – November 20, 2013) was a Taiwanese martial artist and former Army general.

 Early life

-Huang Sian Teh was born on March 15, 1919, in Cai Village, Hui'an County, Fukien Province, China, soon after the fall of the last emperor of the Qing dynasty.
+Huang Sian Teh was born on March 15, 1919, in Cai Village, Hui'an County, Fujian Province, China, soon after the fall of the last emperor of the Qing dynasty.
 This was during the Warlord Era, a dangerous and violent period in Chinese history with much lawlessness and civil war raging throughout the country.
-Due to the dangerous times Huang's father sent him to study Northern & Southern Shaolin Kung Fu at the age of five.
-During his training Huang learned both northern and southern style martial arts as well as TaiJiQuan and Qi Gong.
+Due to the dangerous times, Huang's father sent him to study Northern & Southern Shaolin kung fu at the age of five.
+During his training Huang learned both northern and southern style martial arts as well as tai chi and qigong.

 Sino-Japanese War

 In 1937, China was attacked.
 Huang, like many other young Chinese men, joined the army in order to defend the country from the invading Japanese.
 During this time, Huang's bravery and courage were recognized, and he was eventually promoted to general of the Chinese Nationalist Army under the Kuomintang.
 During World War II, Huang was in charge of the "Tiger Division", which fought in over 100 battles.
 After the war, when the country was weakened and in disarray, the communists eventually forced the Nationalists to withdraw to the island of Taiwan.